 This deacon was tall, thin, of an ascetic appearance, clearly quite intelligent and very eloquent to boot.
 In a captivating exposition he explained to me the importance of a large number of Marian apparitions around the globe, of the imminent apocalyptic events they foreshadowed, and then – as a kind of corollary to this update on sacred history – urged me to join the seminary as soon as possible.
 To him, this was the only one on earth in a position to save the Church.
-All this was punctuated with frequent quotes from Thomas Aquinas (with questions, articles and subdivisions of the Summa all duly noted).
+All this was punctuated with frequent quotes from Thomas Aquinas (with questions and articles of the Summa all duly noted).
 I was quite stunned at his almost theatrical performance.
 He also gave me a list of books that I simply had to read in order to understand the situation we were in.
 I later purchased the books, and have them still today (although locked away in a closet).

 Fun fact: This deacon, some twelve years later, following his priestly ordination, was to be one of the four bishops consecrated, illegally, by Msgr.
 Lefebvre.
 It was this that occasioned the schism of the SSPX with the Church in the late 80s.
-And as if this were not enough, our new English bishop would decide to enter into a further schism, this time with the SSPX itself.
+And as if this were not enough, the new English bishop would soon decide to enter into a further schism, this time with the SSPX itself.
 Today he travels the world as a solitary courier of what some see as the final truth, visiting small groups of anxious traditionalists, deeply convinced of his apocalyptical role.

 2) The second event was my interview with Msgr.
 Lefebvre himself.
-He became aware of my presence and interest in his seminary, and so freed up an hour in his agenda to receive this young American.
+He became aware of my presence and interest in his seminary, and so freed up an hour in his agenda to receive the young American.
 This time I would indeed be able to use my French, for the bishop did not speak English.
 We chatted for nearly an hour, as I told him my story and answered his questions.
 After the interview, he turned me over to the American priest in charge of the anglophone candidates.
 Together we agreed that I would return to Écône after the months I had already scheduled at the monastery in France.
 The door was open should I decide to enter the seminary.

 I found Msgr.
 Lefebvre cordial, though less fiery than the English deacon.
 But I liked them both.
 At the end, I was very happy that I had been so well received and indeed invited to come back and quite possibly begin formation.
 Senior had spent most of our visit speaking with the seminarians, trying out his own French, and even giving a lecture on literature (in English) to the seminarians.
 For my part, I was extremely eager to speak with him about the seminary and my plans.
-But that would have to wait until we had departed, and were left to ourselves on the next leg of our trip, to France.
+But that would have to wait until we had departed, and were left to ourselves on the next leg of our trip, from Switzerland to France.

 Although the schism of this community with the Church would only occur years later, Senior already sensed a tendency that worried him, and he tried to explain this to me as gently as possible.
 Still, nothing prepared me for the words he would then utter regarding the good Bishop Lefebvre.
 I was sincerely stumped as I heard him say: “What he is doing here is Protestant.”